Professional Engineers and Land Surveyors Licensing

 - Candidates who failed the PE exam, may register with NCEES for the next administration at www.ncees.org.

 - Please check the NCEES website regarding all exam information and format changes to the exam.

-- You can contact them at www.psiexams.com or (800) 733- 9267.
-Please see the Candidate information Bulletin for all information.
+- You can contact them a www.psiexams.com or (800) 733- 9267.
+Please see the Candidate Information Bulletin

 - Please note that the Fundamentals of Engineering (FE), Fundamentals of Land Surveying (FS), the Principles & Practice of Engineering (PE) and the Principles & Practice of Land Surveying (PS) exams are administered by NCEES and approved candidates can register with NCEES at www.ncees.org.